 There are blogs, race reports, even a couple films, about last year’s race – these will help give you an idea… but be sure there will be surprises you haven’t seen before.
 Look to Survival Run Nicaragua and Australia to get a feel for the ethos and attitude.
 Watch the exploits of Squamish athletes to suss out the terrain you will have to negotiate.
 Now, after you mix a large spoon of cement with your breakfast cereal and HARDEN UP. sign up for this wild ride!!

-Registrations are not transferrable between Survival Run races or people.
+Registrations are not transferable between Survival Run races or people.
 No refunds will be granted.

-You can follow us on Instagram at @SurvivalRunCanada to focus on this race, or @FuegoyAgua to keep up with developments for all Survival Run races.
-We will be posting profile photos of racers as they register, as well as race developments. @SurvivalRunCanada will also be dropping hints to help you prepare…. take note of these!!
+You can follow us on Instagram at @FuegoyAgua to keep up with developments for all Survival Run races.
+We will be posting profile photos of racers as they register, as well as race developments. @FuegoyAgua will also be dropping hints to help you prepare…. take note of these!!
 You can also sign up to our email list, if Instagram isn’t your thing.

 Awards for SURVIVAL RUN™ 1st Place Male SOLO, 1st Place Female SOLO & 1st Place TEAM categories.